История создания прецизионных сплавов

 • telescope components.

-Brand 36N, produced at the PZPS, meets the classic characteristics of an invar and is successfully used in the most important tasks.
+Grade 36N, produced at PZPS, matches the classical characteristics of invar and is successfully used in the most demanding applications.

 Kovar — for hermetic glass–metal joints

-Kovar — an iron-nickel-cobalt alloy designed to combine metal and borosilicate glass.
-Its temperature coefficient of linear expansion is selected to coincide with the TCLR of glass, which prevents the destruction of sealed cases during thermal cycling.
+Kovar is an iron–nickel–cobalt alloy created for joining metal and borosilicate glass.
+Its coefficient of linear thermal expansion is matched to the CTE of glass, which prevents failure of hermetic housings under thermal cycling.

-The exact date of the creation of the kowar is unknown, but its discovery took place around the same time as Invara, at the beginning of the 20th century.
-This alloy was developed for use in conditions of temperature changes.
+The exact date of kovar’s creation is unknown, but its discovery occurred at roughly the same time as invar’s — in the early 20th century.
+This alloy was developed for use under temperature differentials.

-Kovar is an alloy with a unique TCLR that is close to the expansion coefficient of borosilicate glass: 4.9—5.1×10₂ 1/°C. Applications:
+Kovar is an alloy with a unique CTE close to the expansion coefficient of borosilicate glass: 4.9–5.1×10⁻⁶ 1/°C. Areas of application:

-• sealing of glass-metal cases and electrical connectors;
+• sealing of glass–metal housings and electrical connectors;

 • manufacture of incandescent lamps and mercury fluorescent lamps;

-At PZPS, you can buy cold-rolled strip made of Kovar brand 29NK, which ensures tight and reliable connections between metals and ceramics or glass.
+At PZPS you can buy cold-rolled kovar strip of grade 29NK, which provides hermetic and reliable joints of metals with ceramics or glass.

-Such materials have been used in heating elements and resistors.
+Such materials are used in heating elements and resistors.

-Fehral — an alloy of iron, chromium and aluminum.
-It has high heat-resistant properties and is widely used in industry for the manufacture of heating elements.
+Fechral is an alloy of iron, chromium, and aluminum.
+It has high heat-resistance properties and is widely used in industry for making heating elements.

-There is no exact data on the time and place of creation of the fehral, but its development dates back to the period of active development of metallurgy and electrical engineering in the late 19th and early 20th centuries.
-At this time, scientists and engineers around the world were looking for new materials that could withstand high temperatures and be resistant to corrosion.
+Exact data on when and where fechral was created are lacking, but its development belongs to the period of active progress in metallurgy and electrical engineering in the late 19th and early 20th centuries.
+At that time scientists and engineers worldwide sought new materials that could withstand high temperatures and resist corrosion.

-Fehral was developed as a material that can withstand extreme operating conditions, such as high temperatures and an oxidizing environment.
-Due to its unique properties, it quickly found application in various industries, including the production of electric heaters, furnaces and other devices that require increased heat resistance of materials.
+Fechral was developed as a material capable of withstanding extreme operating conditions such as high temperatures and oxidizing environments.
+Thanks to its unique properties, it quickly found use in various industries, including electric heaters, furnaces, and other equipment requiring elevated material heat resistance.

-• Oxidation stability at high temperatures due to the formation of a protective oxide film Al₂O₃.
+• Oxidation resistance at high temperatures due to formation of a protective Al₂O₃ oxide film.

 • Excellent heat resistance up to 1300°C.

-Over time fehral has become one of the most popular materials for the manufacture of heating elements due to its reliability, durability and relatively low cost.
-He continues be used in various industries to this day.
+Over time fechral became one of the most popular materials for heating elements thanks to its reliability, durability, and relatively low cost.
+It continues to be used in various industries to this day.

-Nichrome is a universal alloy for heating elements
+Nichrome — a universal alloy for heating elements

-Nichrome (from the words “nickel” and “chrome”) was developed in 1905 by Albert Marsh, an English physicist and metallurgist, and was the first material widely used in household electric heaters.
+Nichrome (from the words “nickel” and “chromium”) was developed in 1905 by the English physicist and metallurgist Albert Marsh and became the first material mass-used in household electric heaters.

 Composition: